kineticfire-labs/git-server/README.md

 3. Host-mounted repositories

 Note that a container run from this image does NOT support authentication or encrypted connections, and it is assumed that the container is run on a system that provides those mechanisms such as via ssh.

+# Remote Backup Script
+The 'backup-node' directory contains a template crontab and shell script for remote daily retrieval of the backups created by the git-server.

+- sudo apt-get update
+- sudo apt-get install cron
+- Create a directory to hold crontab and related scripts:
+   - mkdir -p ~/cron/scripts
+- Put crontab and the shell script files as follows:
+   - cp crontab ~/cron/\<username\>-crontab
+   - cp git-backup.sh ~/cron/scripts
+- Make the shell script executable
+   - chmod +x ~/cron/scripts/git-backup.sh
+- Create a backup directory for the git backups, such as:
+   - mkdir -p ~/backups/git
+- Edit the git-backup.sh script and set the values indicated at the top of the file
+   - 'gitSystem'
+   - 'remoteBackupDir'
+   - 'remoteTempDir'
+   - 'localBackupDir'
+   - 'maxagedays'
+- Edit the crontab file and
+   - set the path the git-backup.sh script
+   - optionally, adjust the time and frequency of the backup retrieval
+- Check if a crontab is loaded.
+If so, the crontabs should be merged.
+It is recommended to keep a local copy of the crontab file (such as in ~/cron) because it makes it easier to edit and load vs. using the crontab editor.
+   - crontab -l
+- Load the crontab
+   - crontab ~/cron/\<username\>-crontab
+- Check that hte crontab loaded
+   - crontab -l

 # License